GiverofMemory/NostalgiaEQ-Server/README.md

 ***

-### See Related Repositories at the bottom to find precompiled server as well as database and client.
+### See Related Repositories at the bottom to find the uncompiled Core Server as well as database and client.

 #### NostalgiaEQ Server is a precompiled windows version of our [Core Server](https://github.com/vire70/Server) which is a custom completely from-scratch open source server implementation for EverQuest built mostly on C++**